JayDeeAU/devcontainer-repo/DEBUGGING-GUIDE-TEMPLATE.md

 1. ✅ Always work in **feature branches**, not main/develop
 2. ✅ Use `env-local` for active development
 3. ✅ Test in `env-staging` before merging
-4. ✅ Use `env-prod --debug` only for investigating issues
+4. ✅ Use debug branches only for investigating issues

 ### Debugging Workflow
 1. ✅ Start environment before attaching debugger